Priority neighbourhoods and flexible tenancies

 Length of a Flexible tenancy

-The flexible tenancies will vary in length but will be never less than two years.
+The flexible tenancies will vary in length but will never be less than two years.

 At the end of a flexible tenancy